SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "If you find yourself in a race to the bottom, let the other guy win."
 - "Once you identify the side with the Nazis, pick the other side."
 - "Assigned Midwesterner at birth, New Englander by choice."
+- "If your life is a tug-of-war, you can have more effect if you pull the rope sideways."
+(After a remark apparently due to Robin Hanson.)